Serbian name: History

-The names of early Serbian rulers like Mutimir are Slavic dithematic names, as per Old Slavic tradition, until the 9th century and Christianization after which Christian names appear.
+The names of early Serbian rulers like Mutimir were Slavic dithematic names, as per Old Slavic tradition, until the 9th century and Christianisation, when Christian names began to appear.

 Demetrios Chomatenos (Archbishop of Ohrid from 1216 to 1236) registered the naming culture of the South Slavs in Byzantine lands.
-In the 11th and 12th century, family names became more common and stable in Byzantium, adapted by the majority of people in Byzantine Macedonia, Epirus and other regions (including women, sometimes even monks), not only aristocrats.
+In the 11th and the 12th centuries, family names became more common and stable in Byzantium and were adapted by the majority of people in Byzantine Macedonia, Epirus and other regions (including women, sometimes even monks), not only aristocrats.
 The South Slavs, however, maintained the tradition of only giving a personal name, sometimes with a Patronymic.
 There are only 2 cases of family names used by South Slavs during this time; Bogdanopoulos and Serbopoulos, both Serbian names with the Greek suffix -opoulos (όπουλος, originating in Peloponnese in the 10th century).
-Patronymics ending on -ić, on the other hand, seem to have been the norm by late 14th and early 15th century because nearly all letters of correspondence between Dubrovnik and Serbia and Bosnia from that period contain them.
-In that same period proper family names of Slavic origin, not just patronymics, appear in Dubrovnik and soon in Hum and then in Serbia and Bosnia where during 15th-century nobles start using proper surnames.
-However this never became common among ordinary people and since nobility of Serbia and Bosnia was mostly wiped out by 16th century, only their remnants in Venice, Hungary and later Habsburg monarchy as well as some members of high clergy used standard surnames during following centuries.
-Due to general lack of safety clans started to form in regions of Montenegro and Herzegovina from 15th century onwards.
-These clans were territorially based but each was subdivided into fraternities so some people used names of these fraternities as a surname in those regions but only when speaking to outsiders and more as a toponymic rather than proper surname.
+Patronymics ending on -ić, on the other hand, seem to have been the norm by late 14th and the early 15th centuries since nearly all letters in correspondence between Dubrovnik and Serbia and Bosnia from that period contain them.
+In the same period, proper family names of Slavic origin, not just patronymics, appeared in Dubrovnik and soon in Hum and then in Serbia and Bosnia, where 15th-century nobles start using proper surnames.
+However, it never became common for ordinary people, and since most of the nobility of Serbia and of Bosnia was wiped out by 16th century, only their remnants in Venice, Hungary and later the Habsburg monarchy, as well as some members of the high clergy, used standard surnames during the following centuries.
+The general lack of safety made clans start to form in the regions of Montenegro and Herzegovina from the 15th century onwards.
+The clans were territorially based, but each was subdivided into fraternities and so some people used the names of the fraternities as a surname in those regions but only when speaking to outsiders.
+They were more toponymics than proper surnames.